BEHIND THE UFO SCENES

 teenagers admitted to launching hundreds of them in the late 1960s.

-to track wind direction at various altitudes.
-This explains some of the fire balloons, and also
+fire balloons to track wind direction at various altitudes.
+This explains some of the fire

 - Many "contactees" have loads of UFO merchandise to sell.

-philosophy.
-These people have proven to have been liberal before the "contact" took place.
+liberal political philosophy.
+These people have proven to have been liberal before the

 - Get rid of nuclear weapons